Zimbabwe: National symbols

-The national anthem of Zimbabwe is "Blessed be the Land of Zimbabwe" (Simudzai Mureza wedu WeZimbabwe; Kalibusiswe Ilizwe leZimbabwe).
+The national anthem of Zimbabwe is "Raise the Flag of Zimbabwe" (Simudzai Mureza wedu WeZimbabwe; Kalibusiswe Ilizwe leZimbabwe).
 It was introduced in March 1994 after a nationwide competition to replace Ishe Komborera Africa as a distinctly Zimbabwean song.
 The winning entry was a song written by Professor Solomon Mutswairo and composed by Fred Changundega.
 It has been translated into all three of the main languages of Zimbabwe.